PURITAN BOOK and CD SUPER SALE

 accrues (contrary to the mysticism of the Anabaptists and the

-anti-intellectualism of the modern backsliding church) when faithful notes are
+anti-intellectualism of the modern backsliding church) when faithful notes are "bound

-nothing different than the effect generated (through God's grace) by faithful
+different than the effect generated (through God's grace) by faithful

 preaching, faithful commentaries, faithful creeds, faithful covenants, faithful